Western Tlacolula Valley Zapotec: Word order variation

-Zapotec languages also show the phenomenon known as pied-piping with inversion, which may change the head-initial order of phrases such as NP, PP, and QP.
+Zapotec languages also show the phenomenon known as pied-piping with inversion, which may change the head-initial order of syntactic phrases including noun phrases, adpositional phrases, and quantifier phrases.

 Verbal morphology

 Passive morphology

-A few varieties of Zapotec have passive morphology, shown by a prefix on the verb.
+A few varieties of Zapotec have Passive voice morphology, shown by a prefix on the verb.
 Compare Texmelucan Zapotec root /o/ 'eat' and its passive stem /dug-o/ 'be eaten', with the prefix /dug-/.
-In many other cases, the transitive-intransitive verb pairs are appropriately described as causative vs. noncausative verb pairs and not as transitive-passive pairs.
+In many other cases, the transitive-intransitive verb pairs are appropriately described as causative vs. non-causative verb pairs and not as transitive-passive pairs.

 Causative morphology

 Most if not all varieties of Zapotec languages have intransitive-transitive verb pairs which may be analyzed as noncausative vs. causative.
 The derivation may be obvious or not depending on the kinds of sounds that are involved.
 In the simplest cases, causative is transparently seen to be a prefix, cognate with /s-/ or with /k-/, but it may also require the use of a thematic vowel /u/, as in the following examples from Mitla Zapotec:

-Setting aside possible abstract analyses of these facts (which posit an underlying prefix /k-/ that causes the changes seen superficially), we can illustrate the kinds of non-causative vs. causative pairs with the following examples.
+Setting aside possible abstract analyses of these facts (which posit an underlying prefix /k-/ that causes the allomorphemic variations to surface), we can illustrate the kinds of non-causative vs. causative pairs with the following examples.
 (Basic intransitive verbs are more common than basic transitive verbs, as in many languages.)
 The presence of the theme vowel /u-/ should be noted in the causative verbs, and in some cases is the only difference between the two verbs.
 One example of a double causative is also included here; these are not possible in all varieties.

 Tlacolula Valley Zapotec differs from other Zapotec language varieties in its use of pronominal clitics in regards to formality and hierarchy.

 Zapotec words contain three important syllabic positions: pre-key syllable, key syllable, and clitic.
 Some key syllables exhibit changes when they are non-phrase final; key syllables containing three vowels may reduce to two-vowel "combination form" sequences, while key syllables containing two vowels may reduce to one vowel syllables.